Creating and Running a Laravel Project in ServBay

 Initial Configuration

-Laravel uses an application key to secure user sessions and encrypted data.
-In your project root (
+Laravel uses an application key to secure sessions and encrypted data.
+In the project root, run this Artisan command to generate the key:

 /Applications/ServBay/www/servbay-laravel-app